event-engine/docs/docs/tutorial/intro.md

 }
 ```

+{.alert .alert-success}
 If everything works correctly we are ready to implement our first use case: **Add a building**

+{.alert .alert-danger}
-*Note: If something is not working as expected (now or later in the tutorial) please check the trouble shooting section of the event-engine/php-engine-skeleton README first.*
+If something is not working as expected (now or later in the tutorial) please check the trouble shooting section
+of the [event-engine/php-engine-skeleton README](https://github.com/event-engine/php-engine-skeleton/blob/master/README.md#troubleshooting){: class="alert-link"} first.